E-Zijlstra/ez-volume-normalizer/README.md

 The meter displays the signal after being processed by the limiter.
-If you want to see red here, you need to disable the limiter ;) Under the meter there is thin red bar, this the volume reduction applied by the limiter.
+If you want to see red here, you need to disable the limiter ;) Under the meter there is thin red bar, this is the reduction (dB) applied by the limiter.

 The limiter does not affect the volume slider, that would make it impossible to disable the normalizer and manually set the volume.

+#### Settings
+- start/width: operating range, relative to the target level.
+- release: how quickly to reduce the volume reduction
+- lookback: how far back to look for peaks, in millisecond.
+Higher values avoids pumping effects.
+  If you have low settings for the normalizer you won't notice much difference.
+Disable the normalizer and crank up the volume to see the effect.

 ### Low volume boost
 This may be useful or not.
 It changes the output volume curve.